protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/textformat-spec.md

----
-title: "Text Format Language Specification"
-weight: 820
-toc_hide: false
++++
-linkTitle: "Text Format Language Specification"
+title = "Text Format Language Specification" weight = 820
-no_list: "true"
-type: docs
-description: "The protocol buffer Text Format Language specifies a syntax for representation of protobuf data in text form, which is often useful for configurations or tests."
+description = "The protocol buffer Text Format Language specifies a syntax for representation of protobuf data in text form, which is often useful for configurations or tests." type = "docs"
----

-The protocol buffer Text Format Language specifies a syntax for representation of protobuf *data* in text form, which is often useful for configurations or tests.
++++

 This format is distinct from the format of text within a `.proto` schema, for example.
 This document contains reference documentation using the syntax specified in
 [ISO/IEC 14977 EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form).

 {{% alert title="Note" color="note" %}}